Strong Dollar and Silent Imbalances in the Global Economy

 The dollar’s persistent strength is often interpreted as a stand-alone market phenomenon, reduced to a currency variable or a simple reflection of rate differentials.
 This reading omits transmission at the price level, which is the focus of the comprehensive guide on inflation.
 This reading frequently leads to an implicit expectation of rupture: if the dollar remains elevated too long, a global crisis would necessarily emerge.

 Yet the experience of monetary and financial cycles shows that this relationship is neither mechanical nor immediate.
 A strong dollar can settle in durably without triggering a visible macroeconomic shock.
 This persistence does not reflect an absence of imbalances, but a more diffuse mode of adjustment, embedded in balance sheets, flows and financial structures.
+This thesis is tested against the data in Eco3min’s reading of strong-dollar persistence.

 This strong-dollar dynamic cannot be understood independently of the framework of monetary markets and inter-currency relations, where monetary policies, external imbalances and international power dynamics interact.
 The page dedicated to understanding currency markets and FX provides the essential reading keys for grasping these silent adjustments at the heart of the global economy.